A variety of viruses have also been implicated as causative agents. It is now the most common cause of acute kidney failure acquired in childhood.

 This action includes a cascade of signaling events that lead to apoptosis and the attachment of leukocytes to endothelial cells.

-Endothelial cells activated by Shiga toxin become thrombogenic (clot-producing) by mechanisms that are not fully understood, although they have been shown to induce the release of cytokines and chemokines that are involved in platelet activation.
+Endothelial cells activated by Shiga toxin become thrombogenic (clot-producing) by mechanisms that are not fully understood.
+However, they have been shown to induce the release of cytokines and chemokines involved in platelet activation.

 Furthermore, the binding action of Shiga-toxin inactivates a metalloproteinase called ADAMTS13, the deficiency of which causes the closely related thrombotic thrombocytopenic purpura.